 - Inugami play a background role in Muramasa: The Demon Blade.
 Kongiku and Yuzuruha are kitsune, with Yuzuruha trying to stop the release of the singular Inugami sealed in the Kuzuryu blade. as a Historical Villain Upgrade from his established love of dogs, Tokugawa Tsunayoshi is corrupted and eventually highjacked by Inugami.

-Ushi Oni: Or Gyuuki, means Bull Fiend, and is a sort of counterpart to our Minotaur.
+Ushi-Oni or Gyuuki: Meaning "bull fiend", this is a sort of counterpart to the minotaur.
 In some stories it's a demonic looking ox with many tails and claws, in others he's a sort of giant spider, while in others is a sort of wisp fire.
+Frequently seen with a half-women, half-snake youkai called Nure-onna, and reputed to be mates with her.

-- Gyuu Oh from InuYasha is a half-demon called Izumo who turns into a wicked minotaur-like monster after the sunset.
+- InuYasha: Gyuu Oh is a half-demon called Izumo who turns into a wicked minotaur-like monster after the sunset.
 As a result he's gone crazy, but unlike the typical stereotype he's a Genius Bruiser.

 - Yu-Gi-Oh! has some Ushi Oni-inspired cards.
 One of them is a demonic bull with a spider body, and the other one is a fiendish minotaur with four tentacles.